ShaviyaVictor/deli_pizza/README.md

 **Victor Shaviya**
 Moringa School Prep Student.
 ## Project Setup Instructions
-The project is set up in such a way that it should demonstrate mastery of bootstrap and jQuery frameworks and most importantly JavaScript.
+The project is set up in such a way that it should demonstrate mastery of bootstrap and jQuery frameworks.
 #### How the project works
 Checkout the functionality within the page.
 ## Technologies Used